 Like most of the poker's young guns, Nitsche started his career at the online tables.
 His initial success came in Full Tilt Poker's Online Poker Series where Nitsche scored back to back Super Tuesday final tables and a first-place finish in a Full Tilt $200 re-buy for $42,000.
-The German has piled on the cashes and according to some sources now has more than $4 million in online cashes alone.

 Nitsche at the World Series of Poker

 Nitsche went to Vegas for the summer in 2012 as it was the first year that the young German could play poker in the US.
 The debut was an impressive one.
 Nitsche cashed in three WSOP events before winning his first bracelet.
 He bested the field of 4,620 players to win the $1,000 No-Limit Hold'em event and took home the $654,797 top prize.
-Just a few months later, he traveled to Cannes, France for the WSOP Europe where he cashed in two more No-Limit Hold'em events.

 The following year, Nitsche came close to winning another WSOP bracelet when he finished third in the WSOP Europe €10,450 Main Event for €400,000 ($540,664).